Fight the Cold Weather Blues with Indoor Winter Recess Ideas

 - Research has found a positive correlation between the amount of time spent being physically active and academic performance.
 Students who were more active during school and on weekends performed better on standardized tests for reading, math, and spelling.

-- School environment, including participation in physical education and recess, is key to the development of the areas of the brain that control functions relative to thinking, concentration, and acting (or not acting) on impulse.
+- Physical activity is key to the development of the areas of the brain that control functions relative to thinking, concentration, and acting (or not acting) on impulse.

 - Divide your class into teams of four for relay races.